Equifax Breach Provokes Calls For Serious Data Protection Reforms - Slashdot

 God, some people think rich people are just made of money, do you not know how much a Ferrari costs these days

-Fundamental principles of personal data (Score:2)
+Fundamental principles of personal data (Score:3)

 (1) We should have control over our personal information, and no one should be allowed to collect it, sell it, and most importantly, use it against us or to manipulate us without our knowledge.
 I think that must start with the right to control WHERE that personal knowledge is stored (because possession is still 9 points of the law).